 Waiting for the nail to grow out and fall off only works if it is not too loose and painful, which rarely happens, but it is better to get it off.
 Often this type of injury is too painful not to be treated immediately—a manicure emergency!

 One nail that can be overlooked is the dewclaw, which sits a few inches up the leg above the foot.
 It is separate from the other toes on the ground.
 The dewclaw can get caught and torn, especially if it is too long.
-And it can easily be overlooked and overgrown, in which case it usually curls around on itself and digs into the skin.
+It can easily be overlooked and overgrown, in which case it usually curls around on itself and digs into the skin.

 Tips for Clipping Nails